Ángeles Mastretta

-Ángeles Mastretta (born October 9, 1949, in Puebla) is a post-boom Mexican author, journalist, actress, and film producer.
-She is well known for creating inspirational female characters and fictional pieces that reflect the social and political realities of Mexico in her life.
+Ángeles Mastretta (born October 9, 1949) is a Mexican author, journalist, actress, and film producer.
+She is known for creating inspirational female characters and fictional pieces that reflect the social and political realities of Mexico in her life.
 She is a recipient of the Rómulo Gallegos Prize and the Mazatlán Prize for Literature for Best Book of the Year.
 Her book, Arráncame la vida (Tear This Heart Out) was adapted into a movie, which won an Ariel Award in Mexico.

 Background

 Mastretta began writing as a journalist for a Mexican magazine, Siete and an afternoon newspaper, Ovaciones.
 She claims that her father – a journalist in his youth – inspired her to be a writer.
 Her father died when the writer was still very young, but this did not prevent her from following in his footsteps.
 She later went on to marry writer, Héctor Aguilar Camín.

 Career

 In 1974, she received a scholarship from the Mexican Writers' Center.
 She attended the center and was able to work on her writing abilities along with other authors such as Juan Rulfo, Salvador Elizondo, and Francisco Monterde.
 After a year of working at the Mexican Writers' Center, a collection of Mastretta's poetry entitled La pájara pinta (The Colorful Bird) was published in 1978.

 Mastretta really wanted to focus on a novel that she had been thinking about for years.
 She finally got her chance to work on this novel when an editor offered to sponsor Mastretta on a six-month leave of absence, allowing her to focus solely on writing.
 She took the offer and ended up embarking on a sabbatical to complete Arráncame la vida (Tear This Heart Out).
 The novel (published in 1985) was an immediate success, and earned her the Mazatlán Prize for Literature for Best Book of the Year.

 Arráncame la vida was a critical and popular success in Mexico and abroad.
 As a result, Mastretta was able to focus more on her fiction-writing passion.
 The film of the same name and based upon the novel was released in September 2008.

 Mastretta won the Rómulo Gallegos Prize for her 1996 novel, Mal de Amores (Lovesick).

 When her infant daughter unexpectedly fell ill, Mastretta sat next to her child in the hospital and began to tell stories of interesting and different women in her family who were important to her in critical moments of her life.
 These stories of women who "decided their own destinies" became the inspiration for Mujeres de ojos grandes (Women with Big Eyes) (published in 1990).
 The publication — autobiographical narratives based on each of the women – was intended to preserve the stories for posterity.